Further regeneration for Hull’s city centre

 The renovation project also encompasses an inclusive activity plan to be rolled out across the city ensuring our Time Ball is never again forgotten.

 The plan includes a range of family activities, a reminiscence project in collaboration with The Alzheimer’s Society and school delivery sessions to embed the history of the Time Ball into The Hull Curriculum.
 The project will also provide opportunities for volunteers.

-The £3m restoration project is being made possible thanks to a grant from the Heritage Lottery Fund.
+The £3m restoration project is being made possible thanks to a grant from The National Lottery Heritage Fund.
 The refurbishment of the archway is the first of many transformations for the park, which will include:

 - Restoration and repairs to the Grade II listed East Lodge, providing new office and meeting space and a community healthy living garden

 - Reinstatement of the bridge over the lake

 - Rebuilding of the Victorian conservatory

 - Improvement works to the ice cream kiosk